Padmapur: Transportation

+Buses

 Padmapur is one among the 23 bus depots of Odisha State Road Transport Corporation.
 And It is well connected to cities like Bhubaneswar, Cuttack, Sambalpur, Berhampur, Bargarh, Puri, Keonjhar, Balangir, Bhawanipatna, Jharsuguda, Sundargarh, Koraput, Sonepur and many more places with both Government and Private buses.
 It also has interstate bus service to Chhattisgarh's Raipur and Basna.

 OSRTC operates it's Premium Volvo 9600 from Padampur to Puri, Bhubaneswar.